mongodb/snooty/README.md

 We have set up a precommit hook that will format staged files.
 Prettier also offers a variety of editor integrations to automatically format your code.

+### Component Factory Filter

+The component factory filter process uses [SWC](https://swc.rs/) to remove unused components from the `ComponentFactory.js` file.
+A custom plugin is used to perform this transformation, and it lives in the `component-factory-transformer` directory.

+To use the custom plugin, you'll first need to install [Rust](https://www.rust-lang.org/tools/install).

+Once Rust is installed, you'll need to build the plugin.
+Change directory to `component-factory-transformer`, run `cargo install` if you haven't, and then run `npm run prepublishOnly`.

+The `USE_FILTER_BRANCH` environment variable needs to be added in the `.env.production` file and set to `true` for this to work.

 ### Useful Resources

 [React](https://reactjs.org/docs/getting-started.html)